Updated: Jun 1

 One of the main challenges when dealing with Building Management Systems (BMS) is how to address the customization made in each model by the manufacturers.
-At Bandora, we develop a solution that fully integrates with most vendors (such as Siemens, Schneider Electric, Honeywell, and others), and we must assure we can work with any building.
+At Bandora, we are developing a solution that fully integrates with most vendors (such as Siemens, Schneider Electric, Honeywell, and others), and we must assure we can work with any building.
 Ensuring normalized results from any kind of BMS forces to a complexity on several levels (communication, units, labels, deltas, etc.).

 To address the issues and achieve correct data normalization, we assume that the data ingested from the BMS follows certain rules (after a first step transformation that translate the information needed):